"PRINT QUALITY"??

 Well, Benchy isn't supposed to be easy to print beautifully, it is supposed to be hard to print beautifully.
 That's why and how it is a benchmark.
 I also use CHEPs cube and anything else someone can show has merit.
 The thing about Benchy is that everyone uses it and there's a lot of information about it, charts featuring it, etc. Great for the beginner like me.

-But as for the low bed adhesion warning (which it bases on the base minimum with vs. the model's maximumn height) well, I could be a spokesmodel (can you see me in a bikini?
+But as for the low bed adhesion warning (which it bases on the base minimum width vs. the model's maximumn height) well, I could be a spokesmodel (can you see me in a bikini?
 Egad, best not.) for that Layerneer bed glue.
+It's a routine part of my flow now.
+Granted, sometimes I just re-wet the existing and smear it around again.

 I think it is an Amazon stealth brand, TBH.
 Got bed adhesion problems?
 Stop!
-Before you start messing with rafts, brims, and supports, and assuming you have a sane bed temperature profile, try somebody's layer adhesion adhesive.
+Before you start messing with rafts, brims, and supports, and assuming you have a sane bed temperature profile, try somebody's, anybody's bed adhesive.

 1 comment: